© 2026 Peoria Public Radio

 Story Removal / Takedown Requests

-Many chapters of a person’s life do not remain relevant or important for the public to know and that undue harm can come to a person’s life or reputation if digital records persist long after they lose public relevance.
+Many chapters of a person’s life do not remain relevant or important for the public to know and undue harm can come to a person’s life or reputation if digital records persist long after an incident loses public relevance.
 WCBU recognizes this as a general truth.
+This “Right to be Forgotten” policy strikes a balance between the duty WCBU has to inform the public and the harm it might do to an individual later.

 Submit your takedown or change request.

-Here’s what we typically do not consider.
-We won’t remove names or articles in the case of serious violent crimes, sexually based crimes or crimes against children.
-We also won’t remove names or stories in cases of public corruption or, at our discretion, in cases where people hold a position of public trust, such as doctors, police officers and educators.
+Here’s what we typically do not consider: We won’t remove names or articles in the case of serious violent crimes, sexually based crimes or crimes against children leading to a conviction.
+We also won’t remove names or stories in cases of public corruption or in cases where people hold a position of public trust, such as doctors, police officers and educators, when those cases lead to a conviction.